dguma/BB/readme.txt

   - We also haven't been able to set up the slide functionality

 Footer:
-  - We got a fair amount of responsive styles done for the site however the footer isn't quite there yet
+  - We got a fair amount of responsive styles done for the site however the footer isn't quite there yet DONE
   - Social media icons need to be setup so some html changes there to put them in is fine.
+DONE
-  - Expander accordion Javascript functionality hasn't been setup or styled
+  - Expander accordion Javascript functionality hasn't been setup or styled DONE
-  - Footer bottom area: we unfortunately can't pull the html content out of its location
+  - Footer bottom area: we unfortunately can't pull the html content out of its location DONE
-     - Can we style up the setup so it matches the desktop and mobile styles
+     - Can we style up the setup so it matches the desktop and mobile styles DONE

 Responsive:
-  - For some reason the site isn't switching over to "mobile" styles in devices
+  - For some reason the site isn't switching over to "mobile" styles in devices DONE
-  - Also when you shrink down the browser some sort of content is causing a horizontal scrollbar in smaller screens
+  - Also when you shrink down the browser some sort of content is causing a horizontal scrollbar in smaller screens DONE
   - In between sizes for tablet portrait feel fairly empty, is there something we can style to make them look better

 The client is very active in the project and wants a technical breakdown of what you did and how you resolved the missing items.